sofyahreksoftware/react_to-do-list/README.md

 ### <span style="color:yellow;">How to add a task?</span>

-To add a task you need to fill in a form with a task and click a button on the right or at the bottom if you use it on telephone?
+To add a task you need to fill in a form with a task and click a button on the right or at the bottom if you are using it on a mobile device?

 ### <span style="color:yellow;">How to remove task?</span>